-53.60.180 Informants
+53.690 INFORMANTS.

-The City may pay up to 100 percent of any collected fine or penalty imposed by any Court, to a maximum amount of \$1,000.00, to an informant, subject to reduction by the amount of any assessments required by State law.
+The city may pay up to 100% of any collected fine or penalty imposed by any court, to a maximum amount of \$1,000, to an informant, subject to reduction by the amount of any assessments required by state law.